 - 1. The Town will seek opportunities to encourage tiny home and modular housing development by: - (a) Conducting a review to determine development requirements, such as but not limited to, location, servicing, noise, parking, land use compatibility with adjacent uses, dwelling size, safety compliance with the Ontario Fire Code and Ontario Building Code, property standards requirements, and land use designation, for permitting tiny homes.
-The results of this review may require amendments to this Plan, the Zoning By-law and other Town bylaws; - (b) Considering the use of public lands; - (c) Exploring partnerships with tiny home builders or suppliers; and - (d) Raising public awareness that tiny homes and modular housing provide an alternative affordable housing option. - (e) Permit tiny homes defined as single unit detached dwellings under 500 square feet (46.5 square metres) that are permanent structures.
+The results of this review may require amendments to this Plan, the Zoning By-law and other Town byl-aws; - (b) Considering the use of public lands; - (c) Exploring partnerships with tiny home builders or suppliers; and, - (d) Raising public awareness that tiny homes and modular housing provide an alternative affordable housing option. - 2.
+Tiny homes are defined as single unit detached dwellings under 600 square feet (55.7 square metres) that are permanent structures.
 Tiny homes can be a primary dwelling unit or an ARU on a property with an existing house.
 Tiny homes are intended for year-round use and do not include campers, recreational vehicles and other seasonal use structures.
 They provide an affordable housing option that supports changing demographics, allows for aging in place, and provides opportunities for more reasonably priced accommodation.
-The following policies apply to tiny homes: - (vii) Tiny homes are permitted as primary dwellings units or as ARUs ancillary to and on the same lot as single detached, semi-detached, and townhouse dwellings, provided that adequate servicing exists.

-(viii) Tiny homes are to comply with the requirements of Ontario Building Code and Fire Code, the Zoning By-law, and other municipal by-laws.

-(ix) Ensure that the tiny homes are compatible with nearby land uses and neighbourhood.
+The following policies apply to tiny homes:

+- (a) Tiny homes are permitted as primary dwellings units or as ARUs ancillary to and on the same lot as single detached, semi-detached, and townhouse dwellings, provided that adequate servicing exists; - (b) Tiny homes are to comply with the requirements of Ontario Building Code and Fire Code, the Zoning By-law, and other municipal by-laws; and, - (c) Tiny homes are to be compatible with nearby land uses and neighbourhood.

-3.27 URBAN AGRICULTURE
+3.25 URBAN AGRICULTURE

-- 1. The Town will ensure that urban agriculture can flourish on public and private property, where appropriate subject to the following: permitting community gardens, allotment gardens and rooftop gardens as an accessory use in the specified designations Residential, Suburban, Rural Residential, Commercial, Parks and Open Space. - 2.
-To fully understand the nature of small-scale raising of animals, such as hens and rabbits, the Town may develop policies and procedures, through a study, for raising animals on private property.
-The study will assess, but not limited to, location, lot sizes, safety, conditions, noise, odors, appropriate buffers to adjacent properties.
-Such policies and procedures may result in amendments to this Plan, the Zoning By-law, revisions to the Animal Control By-law 174-2001 and other Town by-laws. - 3.
-A study to be completed to determine where livestock (such as a limited number of chickens, goats and rabbits, may be permitted on private property within the Residential, Suburban, and Rural Residential designations; The study will assess the suitability of livestock as an accessory use in each designation; and will address location, safety and conditions (human and animal), suitability of property, noise and odors, appropriate buffers to adjacent property, accessibility, fencing and recommend, if deemed appropriate, a Zoning By-law amendment.
+- 1. The Town supports community gardens as potential sources of affordable, healthy, and locally grown food as well as providing recreational opportunities. - 2.
+The Town will ensure that urban agriculture can flourish on public and private property, where appropriate subject to the following: permitting community gardens, allotment gardens and rooftop gardens as an accessory use in the specified designations Residential, Suburban, Rural Residential, Commercial, Parks and Open Space. - 3.
+A study may be completed by the Town to determine where livestock (such as a limited number of chickens, goats and rabbits) may be permitted on private property within the Residential, Suburban, and Rural Residential designations.
+The study will assess the suitability of livestock as an accessory use in each designation; and will address location, safety and conditions (human and animal), suitability of property, noise and odors, appropriate buffers to adjacent property, accessibility, fencing and recommend, if deemed appropriate, a Zoning By-law amendment and other applicable Town by-laws.

-3.28 URBAN FOREST
+3.26 URBAN FOREST